It began the way the best stories always do, with a boy and a girl who fell in love.

 Not to be outdone by the lavish guest rooms, the restaurant offers a menu fit for a King.
 I ordered the Grilled Filet Mignon-charred onions, roasted potatoes, grilled mushrooms with a pinot noir reduction sauce and the House Blue Boar Salad-mixed baby greens, with dried cranberries, candied walnuts with a maple vinaigrette; Gabriel the Jagerschnitzel-breaded veal cutlet, sauteed spatzel with a forest mushroom gravy and the Soup du Jour-clam chowder.
 Each of our meals were outstanding, though I must confess… our host Jay ordered the Wild Boar Spare Ribs-chef seasoned, yam puree, sauteed greens, and I found myself envying his choice all evening, especially once he allowed me to wet my palate with a small taste.

 Gabriel and I lost ourselves in the ambiance of the Blue Boar Inn, and in the company of Sandy and Jay.
 Our visit and dinner excursion lasted over 4 hours, excluding travel time.
 After each visit to one of the exquisite themed rooms, I found myself begging to see what the next room would unveil, imagining a romantic weekend spent in each castle chamber.
+We could maybe rekindle our romance, even spice up a little by using something like adam and eve butt plug!
 Every last detail of the Inn is impeccable.
 The Blue Boar Inn is absolutely harmonious and accommodating.
 Our meal was comped as guests, however, we paid to stay the evening in the Elizabeth Barrett Browning room for our Anniversary.

 “Let me count the ways.